 Contraception prevents pregnancy.
 There are non-hormonal and hormonal forms of contraception.
 The non-hormonal ways include the rhythm method (understanding the fertile phase ie when pregnancy can occur), barrier methods eg condoms, and the copper intrauterine device.
 Hormonal methods include the pill, contraceptive rods, injectables and also the progestin-releasing intrauterine device (Mirena and Jaydess).

 Absolutely - we know that this is a stressful situation to be in.
 Please fill in the registration form ASAP AND give us a call on 0272735590.
 We prioritise these cases as we know that it is a time-sensitive situation to be in.
-If you are worried about the fees, please still talk to us, as there are funding options available.
+If you are worried about the fees, please still talk to us, as your health is our priority (and we know it is logistically challenging to access such procedures in a time pressured situation)

 OCPs often find themselves in the spotlight for negative reasons.
 When we reflect on their history, it's clear that they have empowered women to make informed decisions about pregnancy and take control of their reproductive futures.
 This is truly extraordinary!
 Today, they continue to provide users with a range of options, not only related to pregnancy but also in managing the impact of hormones on overall well-being.
 However, as I remind all my patients, hormones and the menstrual cycle can lead to side effects, making it difficult to achieve a state of perfection.
 What is often overlooked, though, is the extensive array of options available.